misiektoja/instagram_monitor/docs/troubleshooting.md

 A failure the tool could not place still names an action: it asks you to re-run with `--debug` and links the page explaining the output modes.

-During quiet monitoring, `* Monitoring healthy for <instagram_user>` confirms the tool is still running. `LIVENESS_CHECK_INTERVAL` defaults to 86400 seconds (24 hours).
-Set it to `0` to disable this reminder.

 Failures show an error and a `To fix:` action.
-A continuing outage produces a `* Monitoring degraded` reminder once an hour, even when liveness reminders are disabled. `* Monitoring recovered` marks recovery.
+A continuing outage produces a `* Monitoring degraded` reminder once an hour, even when the [liveness reminder](usage.md#liveness-reminder) is switched off. `* Monitoring recovered` marks recovery.
 Follow any new instructions if the failure changes.

 A redirect or a rejected request usually means the saved session.
 When the failure was not recognized well enough to suggest anything else, the `To fix:` line names the session and the exact re-import command instead.

 A message naming `Could not resolve host` means the machine could not look up Instagram's address.
-This is a DNS problem on your side rather than an Instagram block, and it is common on devices that start monitoring before the network is fully up, such as a Raspberry Pi booting from cold.
+This is a DNS problem on your side rather than an Instagram block.
+It is common on devices that start monitoring before the network is fully up, such as a Raspberry Pi booting from cold.
 Check that name lookups work:

 ```sh
 ping www.instagram.com